How this layer operates

 A function operating Execution without Strategy ships pilots that cannot answer the portfolio-level "why these, why now."
 A function operating Execution without Governance ships capabilities that cannot pass an audit.
 A function operating Execution without Measurement ships capabilities that cannot demonstrate value or risk-adjusted return.
 The Execution layer becomes a treadmill rather than an operating discipline when neighbouring layers are absent.

-Modules in this layer (3)
+Modules in this layer (16)

 - CHG-01Foundational

-Change Management Playbook: 5-Step Model
+Change Management Architecture

 5-step change management framework for human-centred legal AI adoption and cultural transformation